 Joe: Even just getting paid for it – I know in Manchester you don’t really get paid for originals.

-Harry: Young people are also engaged and want to come and see you playing.
+Harry: Young people are also engaged and want to come and see you play.

 Daniel: Yeah.
 There’s such a good crowd of young people who go to gigs in Hastings.
 It’s not saturated like in Brighton or London either.